Interstitium

-The interstitium is a contiguous fluid-filled space existing between a structural barrier, such as a cell membrane or the skin, and internal structures, such as organs, including muscles and the circulatory system.
-The fluid in this space is called interstitial fluid, comprises water and solutes, and drains into the lymph system.
-The interstitial compartment is composed of connective and supporting tissues within the body – called the extracellular matrix – that are situated outside the blood and lymphatic vessels and the parenchyma of organs.
+In anatomy, the interstitium is a contiguous fluid-filled space existing between a structural barrier, such as a cell membrane or the skin, and internal structures, such as organs, including muscles and the circulatory system.
+The fluid in this space is called interstitial fluid, this fluid comprises water and solutes which drains into the lymph system.
+The interstitial compartment is composed of connective and supporting tissues within the body called the extracellular matrix that are situated outside the blood, lymphatic vessels, and the parenchyma of organs.
+The role of the interstitium in solute concentration, protein transport and hydrostatic pressure impacts human pathology and physiological responses such as edema, inflammation and shock.

 Structure

-The non-fluid parts of the interstitium are predominantly collagen types I, III, and V, elastin, and glycosaminoglycans, such as hyaluronan and proteoglycans that are cross-linked to form a honeycomb-like reticulum.
+The non-fluid parts of the interstitium are predominantly collagen types I, III, and V; elastin; and glycosaminoglycans, such as hyaluronan and proteoglycans, that are cross-linked to form a honeycomb-like reticulum.
+Collagen bundles of the extracellular matrix form scaffolding with a high tensile strength.
+Interstitial cells (e.g., fibroblasts, dendritic cells, adipocytes, interstitial cells of Cajal and inflammatory cells, such as macrophages and mast cells), serve a variety of structural and immune functions.
+Fibroblasts synthesize the production of structural molecules as well as enzymes that break down polymeric molecules.
 Such structural components exist both for the general interstitium of the body, and within individual organs, such as the myocardial interstitium of the heart, the renal interstitium of the kidney, and the pulmonary interstitium of the lung.

 The interstitium in the submucosae of visceral organs, the dermis, superficial fascia, and perivascular adventitia are fluid-filled spaces supported by a collagen bundle lattice.
-The fluid spaces communicate with draining lymph nodes though they do not have lining cells or structures of lymphatic channels.
+Blind end, highly permeable, lymphatic capillaries extend into the interstitium.
+The fluid spaces communicate with draining lymph nodes, although they do not have lining cells or structures of lymphatic channels.
+Interstitial fluid entering the lymphatic system becomes lymph, which is transported through lymphatic vessels until it empties into the microcirculation and the venous system.